Josh194/Sensus-Ai/README.md

 Version: 1.3.2

-An open source neural network designed to give a visual into deep learning.
+An open source neural network creation tool designed to give a visual into deep learning.
 Currently, this project only supports deep feed forward networks, but convolutional networks, recurrent networks, and other types will be added soon.

 Features:
 * Dynamic architecture